-Huixin Bi is a senior economist in the Economic Research Department of the Federal Reserve Bank of Kansas City.
+Huixin Bi is a Research and Policy Officer in the Economic Research Department of the Federal Reserve Bank of Kansas City.
 Previously, Ms. Bi served as an economist at the Bank of Canada from 2010 to 2015.
 Her main areas of research are fiscal policy, sovereign debt and computational economics.
 She holds a B.S. in engineering from Nankai University in China, a M.S. in engineering at Rose-Hulman Institute of Technology, and a Ph.D. in economics from Indiana University.

 Professional Journals and Books

 "Sovereign Default and Monetary Policy Tradeoffs," with Eric Leeper and Campbell Leith, International Journal of Central Banking, June 2018: 289-324.

 - "Debt-Dependent Effects of Fiscal Expansions," with Susan S.C.
 Yang and Wenyi Shen, European Economic Review, 88, September 2016: 142-157.

 - "Estimating Fiscal Limits: The Case of Greece," with Nora Traum, Journal of Applied Econometrics, 29(7), November/December 2014: 1053-72.